jimthoburn/artsamo/README.markdown

 2. Press the `create new file` button: https://github.com/jimthoburn/artsamo/new/master/_events

 3. Name the file with the name of the event.
 It’s best to use lowercase letters and dashes instead of spaces for your filename.
+And you can use _.markdown_ as a file extension.
 For example:
 ```
-meet-me-at-reed.markdown
+the-name-of-your-event.markdown
 ```

-3. Copy and paste this text into your new post, and then change it to your liking:
+3. Copy and paste this text into your new event file, and then change it to your liking:
 ```
 ---
-title: Your event title
+title: The name of your event
-description: Saturdays in Summer, 2019, Free admission
+description: A single line of text (this will appear below the event title on the events page)
 image: /path/to/your-image.jpg
-image_title: Taiko Festival
+image_title: The name of your image (this will appear in the caption)
-image_description: Music performers playing drums at the Taiko Festival
+image_description: A description for your image (this will be used in the _alt_ attribute, to make the image  accessible and findable on the web)
-image_credit: Javier Guillen
+image_credit: The name of your image’s photographer (this will appear in the caption)
 ---

-Your first paragraph of text can go here.
+This is the first paragraph of text.

-## And here’s an example of a title
+## And here’s an example of a second-level heading

 To see more examples, try opening some of the other event pages, or read the markdown guide:
 https://guides.github.com/features/mastering-markdown/